keep-starknet-strange/madara/tests/README.md

+# Integration tests

-# Functional testing for Madara
+## Functional testing for Madara

 :information_source: This is the location of all the typescript based tests for Madara